-Later research on hospital-level P4P produced mixed results.
-Ryan (2008) investigates the impact of Premier Inc. and Centers for Medicare and Medicaid Services Hospital Quality Incentive Demonstration (PHQID), a voluntary hospital-level P4P and public reporting reform implemented in 2003 to incentivize quality performance in a set of selected surgeries and conditions with a bonus of up to 2 percent of a hospital budget.
+Regarding P4P hospital incentives, systematic literature reviews by Emmert et al. (2011) and Van Herck et al. (2010) report overall modest, albeit highly variable, improvements in care quality, along with a perceived scarcity of high-quality and conclusive evidence on this matter.
+For instance, Ryan (2008) investigates the impact of Premier Inc. and Centers for Medicare and Medicaid Services Hospital Quality Incentive Demonstration (PHQID), a voluntary hospital-level P4P and public reporting reform implemented in 2003 to incentivize quality performance in a set of selected surgeries and conditions with a bonus of up to 2 percent of a hospital budget.
 Using fixed effects panel model to predict in particular patients' risk-adjusted mortality and 60-day risk-adjusted day cost, Ryan (2008) concludes that there was no significant impact on either of these two parameters, although an earlier study on PHQID by Lindenauer et al. (2007) reported a positive effect of the PHQID reform vis-à-vis process quality measures.